autocore-ai/AutowareAuto/.gitlab/merge_request_templates/merge_request.md

 1. Testing
    1. [ ] Code coverage with unit tests does not decrease.
 Aim for coverage with unit tests of 90+%; else create a follow-up ticket
    1. [ ] Unit tests make sense and cover the business logic and error cases
-   1. [ ] For a new ROS2 node, at least the basic launch integration test is included
    1. [ ] Integration tests are sensible and not flaky

 </details>